brendonperkins/ClassProject/README.md

      • Personal Care & Services				88.9%
      • Construction and extraction			87.5%

-4) The values that have the most significance in each category are provided in the following tables:
+5) The column/category combinations that have the highest acceptance rates in each category are provided in the following tables from highest to lowest.
+While the tables are dominated by specific occupations, we can see that other categories not associated with specific occupations are significant as well.
+Ech table presents the top column/category combinations that have the highest acceptance rates for each class of driver:

    Results for 'Never' category
    Overall Mean for 'Never' category: 17.5%